Team-Nifty-GmbH/tall-datatables/README.md

     <livewire:data-tables.user-data-table />
 </div>
 ```
-If you want to use your clicked row with livewire my reccomendation is to use the `$wire` property from alpinejs.
+If you want to use your clicked row with livewire my recommendation is to use the `$wire` property from alpinejs.

 ```html
 <div x-data="{ ... }" x-on:data-table-row-clicked="$wire.set('user', $event.detail)">